 The continual avenue of mature Norfolk Pines to the north of the wharf will be maintained and reinforced, with no alterations to these significant trees.
 The introduction of the pygmy date trees within the new play area will not visually disrupt or overwhelm the existing mature Norfolk pine trees along East Esplanade.
+Neither will the introduction of the historic boat hull, which is low lying and at an appropriate scale.

-The proposal involves the extension of the deck into the eastern entry to the wharf promenade, however it maintains a 4205mm clearing at the entry, meaning that access to the wharf is not drastically reduced or impacted.
-The extension of the deck overall improves the usage of the site as it includes a new kids play area that will activate and engage patrons at the Manly Wharf Hotel that can make use of the space.
-The proposed 4205mm clearing will still provide sufficient access to and from the waterside of the wharf, meaning that visitors to the wharf can still view and appreciate the original elements of the Manly Wharf heritage item.
+The proposal involves the extension of the deck into the eastern entry to the wharf promenade, however it maintains an appropriate clearing at the entry, meaning that access to the wharf is not drastically reduced or impacted.
+The extension of the deck overall improves the usage of the site as it includes a new kids play area that will activate and engage patrons at the Manly Wharf Hotel that can make use of the space, as well as appreciate the historic boat proposed to be installed in this space.
+The proposed clearing will still provide sufficient access to and from the waterside of the wharf, meaning that visitors to the wharf can still view and appreciate the original elements of the Manly Wharf heritage item.